Thursday, October 24, 2024

 We have dinner at a place called Bootleggers, a couple of blocks away.
 You enter from the basement: "like you're entering a speakeasy."
 There's a gigantic mural of old-time rednecks.
 I order a turkey burger and truffle-laced french fries.

-Rather elegant for Hell, I have to admit.
+Rather elegant for Homophobia Central, I have to admit.

 Afterwards we return to our hotel room and go on Grindr to look for a hookup.
 I expect a lot of married closet-case-angst types, but we end up inviting over a student from one of the local colleges -- not Homophobia University.
 Tall, slim, thick black hair, about 7", into oral.
 He's a Humanities major, and on the swim team.